 The aim is to use it as a rallying call to unite all LGBTQ+ people and get the attention of world leaders, politicians, opinion formers and legislators.

 It’s our duty to hand the next generation a better quality of life and greater equality than we had.
 And we have seen advances in recent years.
 Several countries no longer criminalise homosexuality or gender no- conformity and we’ve seen same-sex marriage legalised and education of LGBTQ+ identities increase.
 But we’ve also been complacent.

-As of 1 February 2023 there are still 67 countries that criminalise homosexuality, 11 of which carry the death penalty.
+As of 30 April 2023 there are still 66 countries that criminalise homosexuality, 12 of which carry the death penalty, Uganda became the 12th nation on this list in 2023.
 There are also 14 countries which criminalise transgender people.
 So we desperately need to bring pressure to bear on those nations to change these repressive laws.
 It’s critical that those in power publicly show acceptance of all LGBTQ+ people and stand up in solidarity with those who are oppressed and discriminated against.

 In recent years we’ve also seen that conservative religious groups have targeted trans people, this has emboldened many trans exclusionary groups, particularly in the UK and the widespread moral panic whipped up by the right-wing media has created anti-trans sentiment.